-In a wide range of articulations from that time, Adorno seems to accentuate this particular educational imagery.
-His celebrated “Culture of Industry” is one of the more discussed cases.
-The notion of an industry makes here, visibly, the main topic.
-This notion relates to the “standardization” of the objects themselves and to the “rationalization of distribution techniques.”
-These two categories (standardization and rationalization) effect individuals to their innermost core.
-They do so for example even to the extent that “imagination is replaced by a mechanically relentless control mechanism which determines whether the latest imago to be distributed really represents an exact, accurate and reliable reflection of the relevant item of reality.”
+At that time, Adorno often seemed to accentuate and apply this particular imagery to education.
+His celebrated “Culture of Industry” is one of the more widely discussed cases.
+The notion of an industry is visibly the main topic here.
+This notion relates to the “standardization” of objects themselves and to the “rationalization of distribution techniques.”
+These two categories (standardization and rationalization) affect individuals to their innermost core.
+They do so even to the extent that “imagination is replaced by a mechanically relentless control mechanism which determines whether the latest imago to be distributed really represents an exact, accurate and reliable reflection of the relevant item of reality.”
 And thus:

-“The massive concentration of economic powers, and consequently of political and administrative ones as well, to a large extent reduces every individual into a mere functionary of the machinery.”
+The massive concentration of economic powers, and consequently of political and administrative ones as well, to a large extent reduces every individual into a mere functionary of the machinery.

 Humans become “an appendage of the machinery” representing merely “an object of calculation.”
 Here, mechanization represents a central image for Adorno, one that encapsulates the human modern condition.
-Such mechanization is not just about mass production of factories, though such a notion seems to be part of Adorno’s social imagination.
-More profoundly, in referring to notions such as sameness, and reproduction, mechanization represents an emblem for dehumanization.
-As in the Weimarian image of Moloch, the “technological rationality…makes souls into things”, and it is exactly this theologically imbued notion that Adorno develops further in his concept of mechanized, technological, totality.
-One could say that, perhaps in stark opposition to Heidegger, there are not traces of ‘techne’ (craftsmanship, skill, art) in Adorno’s concept of technology.
-On the contrary.
-Modern technology is devoid of such qualities.
-It is thus not about a “revelation” of Being, as Heidegger would argue, but of the “demonic” termination of the human being.
+Such mechanization is not just about mass production of factories, though this seems to be part of Adorno’s social imagination.
+More profoundly, in referring to notions such as sameness and reproduction, mechanization represents an emblem for dehumanization.
+As in the Weimarian image of Moloch, the “technological rationality…makes souls into things,” and it is exactly this theologically imbued notion that Adorno develops further in his concept of mechanized, technological totality.
+One could say that, perhaps in stark opposition to Heidegger, there are no traces of ‘techne’ (craftsmanship, skill, art) in Adorno’s concept of technology.
+On the contrary, modern technology is devoid of such qualities.
+It is thus not about a “revelation” of being, as Heidegger would argue; instead, it is a matter of exposing the “demonic” termination of the human being.

 Adorno clearly has Auschwitz in mind.
-We are returning here to the main concern of education devoted to the call for “no more Auschwitz.”
+We are returning here to the overriding concern of education, the call for “no more Auschwitz.”
 An emblem for annihilation, Auschwitz is a product of a critique that distorts theology.
-Secularization and annihilation are in such a way connected under an evocative image of “barbarism” that Adorno evokes (parallel and in contrast to Hannah Arendt who will be discussed in the next chapter) in many of his lectures and oral presentations on education.
-With a reference to “barbarism” Adorno aims at presenting his audience with the absolute bottomless pit of extermination.
+Secularization and annihilation are in such a way connected through an evocative image of “barbarism,” which Adorno evokes (in parallel and in contrast to Hannah Arendt, who will be discussed in the next chapter) in many of his lectures and oral presentations on education.
+With his reference to “barbarism” Adorno aimed at presenting his audience with the absolute bottomless pit of extermination.
 As Terrence Holden rightly pointed out, however, Adorno takes such a notion to represent more profoundly the absolute evil of theology.
-As a form of evil, barbarism reflects the full extent of absorbing transcendence within immanence, making the first (transcendence) void and the second (immanence) malicious.
-Barbarism is characterized then not by being impulsive, or irrational, or by a refusal to comply with the norms of correct or acceptable behavior.
-It is, rather, described as being consumed by an all-embracing “machine”, or else as a full capitalization to the mechanism of social rule, cultural habits, and political coercion.
-It is where human beings are “one with domination” – with special emphasis, though, on the theological connotation of “oneness” and “dominion” – a catastrophic play on an imaginary end-result of the Christian promise of redemption through sameness, oneness, and identification with Christ.
+As a form of evil, barbarism reflects the full extent of the absorbtion of transcendence within immanence, making the first (transcendence) void and the second (immanence) malicious.
+Barbarism, then, is not characterized by its impulsive or irrational aspects, or by a refusal to comply with the norms of correct or acceptable behavior.
+It is, rather, described as being consumed by an all-embracing “machine,” or else as a full capitalization to the mechanism of social rule, cultural habits, and political coercion.
+It is where human beings are “one with domination” – with special emphasis, though, on the theological connotation of “oneness” and “dominion” – a catastrophic play on the imaginary end result of the Christian promise of redemption through sameness, oneness, and identification with Christ.